ddykiel/PoemBuilder/README.txt

 When you finish creating your poem, the program will create a file in the PoemBuilder folder, and save your poem there.
 If you create multiple poems in one session, the program will create a file for each poem.

 NOTE: If you open the program, create poems, then close the program, then run it again, the program will rewrite your previous files.
-To preserve your files, you can move them out of the PoemBuilder folder, or copy-paste them into different files.
+To preserve your files, you can move them out of the PoemBuilder folder or re-name the files.